 Get Unique Alcohol Recovery Treatment at The Clearing

 The Clearing offers a unique, 28-day residential rehab program with Spiritual Psychology-based treatment.
 Our goal is to heal every part of your being.
 We focus on your physical, mental, spiritual and emotional condition.
-Our team uses basic skills and therapy strategies to achieve this goal.
+Our team uses basic skills and therapy strategies in order to help you achieve this goal.

 During treatment, you may participate in workshops, projects and homework assignments.
 Along with addictive behaviors, our program treats other issues such as:

-Don't let alcoholism ruin your life.
+Don't let the threat of alcohol withdrawal symptoms stop you from getting help.
 Defeat the disease with help from our licensed staff.
 Call The Clearing now at 425-275-8600 to begin your journey to recovery.